PCL MS 153 Cathie Linz Papers

 Cathie Linz was an author of contemporary and paranormal romance novels.
 This collection consists of approximately 2 cubic feet of manscript and promotional materials by Linz and other authors.

 Cathie Linz first transferred her manuscripts to the Browne Popular Culture Library, Bowling Green State University, in June 1997, with an additional donation in 2001.
 The collection is open for research, but photocopying or other duplication of manuscripts must comply with applicable copyright laws.
-Any questions about the collection may be addressed to the archivist.
+Any questions about the collection may be made by contacting the BPCL reference email.

 Cathie Linz Baumgardner (1954-2015) was born in Chicago, Illinois.
 She had her first literary success in the third grade, winning second prize for a four-page "book" she wrote.
 However, she did not resume writing until 1979.
 Linz worked for several years as a law librarian at Northern Illinois University Law School, before taking up writing full time in 1984.